hildeai/firehose-app/README.md

 3. Create a `.env` file based on `.env.example` and update with your database credentials
 4. Make sure PostgreSQL is running and the database is created

-### Deployment on Hetzner CX22/CX32
+### Deployment
-The application includes a setup script for Hetzner servers:
+The application includes a setup script:

 1. Clone this repository on your server:
    ```